omeka/omeka-s-enduser/docs/modules/datavisualization.md

 Enter in desired values in a list.
 You may find it useful to copy values for this list from the [Faceted Browse module](facetedbrowse.md), as it can load all available values of a given faceted property.

-Each entry in the list of values will have a separate colour.
+Each entry in the list of values will have a separate color.
 The graph will display instances of each value in each date bucket (e.g. each year, or each ten-year span).
 When a date bucket is hovered over with the mouse, a box will pop up showing precise counts of each value, in the order provided in the settings.
 This visualization does not provide links to items or search results.

 ![Admin-side settings of the above diagram.](../modules/modulesfiles/dataviz_countPropertyValuesTime.png)

-For a simpler version of this option, choose "Count of items in a time series" below.

 ##### Count of items in a time series

+This selection gives you the option of a histogram or a line chart.

 ![Site with a time-series data visualization in the navigation, showing a histogram with items from 1700 to 2024.](../modules/modulesfiles/dataviz_timeSeries.png)